gbenguria/piacere-icg/templates/ansible/cross-platform/security_monitoring/README.md

 ansible-playbook main.yml -i inventory.txt
 ```

+The Wazuh agent should be running as a process on the target infrastructure (e.g., a VM).

 ## Usage - Docker

 To build the agent's docker image on `docker` host from the `inventory`, run this command: